SHANGHAI/LONDON (Reuters) - Philippe Andre, a detective in the murky world of Chinese pharmaceuticals, has some alarming tales to tell.

 Andre, the Belgian drug detective, estimates he has uncovered fraud or misrepresentations in as many as 25 percent of cases where he has been hired to audit factories all over China.
 “If you can substitute an API that is expensive to make and manufactured at a high level with something that costs much less, then that can happen,” Andre said.
 “It’s impossible to give an exact number, but it’s not rare.
 It’s a minority, but not tiny minority.”

 The human cost can be high.
-Low-quality and fake anti-malarial drugs accounted for more than a third of samples recently analysed in sub-Saharan Africa, according to a study in the Lancet Infectious Diseases journal in May.
+Low-quality and fake anti-malarial drugs accounted for more than a third of samples recently analyzed in sub-Saharan Africa, according to a study in the Lancet Infectious Diseases journal in May.
 Separate research in the journal Research and Reports in Tropical Medicine found Chinese-made drugs to treat malaria and other common tropical infections performed particularly poorly in tests.

 “I think Chinese exporters to Africa know that bad products will be less likely spotted there,” said Roger Bate, resident scholar at the American Enterprise Institute, who led the second study.